yuanying0717717/yuanying0717717/README.md

 ## Hi there 👋

-This is Yuanying Qu, came from China.
+This is Yuanying Qu, a student at the University of Liverpool.

 - 🔭 I'm currently working on research related to human kinematics, computer science, and artificial intelligence, especially in the acoustic detection and classification of human postures.
 - 🌱 I'm currently learning advanced techniques in deep-learning-based human motion analysis to improve the accuracy of my research further.